dataset-ninja/wood-defect-detection/README.md

-# Supporting data for Deep Learning and Machine Vision based approaches for automated wood defect detection and quality control
+# Supporting Data for Deep Learning and Machine Vision Based Approaches for Automated Wood Defect Detection and Quality Control

 Wood Defect Detection is a dataset for instance segmentation, semantic segmentation, and object detection tasks.